SMarbella/On-Time-Flight-Performance-Analysis-Elko-Regional-Airport/README.md

 # Table Columns
 ## Planes
--	`PlaneID`: The primary Key field that identifies each plane.
+-	`PlaneID`: The primary key that identifies each plane.
 - `TailNumber`: A unique string, mixed with letters and numbers, on the tail of each plane used to identify the plane.
 This identifier is 6 characters long.
 - `PlaneModel`: The aircraft model of the plane.